z-q-ying/ski-resort-distributed-system/Assignment2/README.md

 # How to Run the Client

-On top of the instructions shown in Lab 1 (Set up EC2 and Tomcat), Lab 2 (Set up and run Servlet on Tomcat hosted by EC2), and Lab 3 (Set up client), users can find all the configuration parameters that need to be updated in `ski.resort.distributed.system.constants.UserConfig`, as detailed below.
+Similar to Assignment 1, users can find all the configuration parameters that need to be updated in `ski.resort.distributed.system.constants.UserConfig`, as detailed below.

 ```java
 package ski.resort.distributed.system.constants;